SadaqathUmair-SU/data-structures-algorithms/useful-points.md

 ## Trees
-1. Most of the time when dealing with root to leaf problems on Tress, **think of preorder traversal**
+1. Most of the time when dealing with root to leaf problems on Trees, **think of preorder traversal**